ibm-cloud-docs/openwhisk/openwhisk_triggers_rules.md

   wsk trigger update locationUpdate
   ```
   {: pre}

   ```
   wsk action update hello hello.js
   ```
   {: pre}

-3. Create the rule.
-Note that the rule will be enabled upon creation, meaning that it will be immediately available to respond to activations of your trigger.
-The three parameters are the name of the rule, the trigger, and the action.
+3. The next step is to create the rule.
+The rule is enabled upon creation, meaning that it is immediately available to respond to activations of your trigger.
+The three parameters are: the name of the rule, the trigger, and the action.
   ```
   wsk rule create myRule locationUpdate hello
   ```